HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_deploy_wcmviewer_about.md

 ## Link Web Content Viewers

-Many Web Content Viewers can be added to a single portal page or a series of pages.
+Many Web Content Viewers can be added to a single DX page or a series of pages.
 Sometimes it is necessary for different Web Content Viewers to interact with each other.
 For example, a menu component might be placed in one viewer and a content item in another viewer.
 If you want the content item to change when a different link is clicked in the menu, you must link the two viewers.

 Web Content Viewers can broadcast or receive links: